python-control/python-control/doc/optimal.rst

 solutions do not seem close to optimal, here are a few things to try:

-* Less is more: try using a smaller number of time points in your optimiation.
+* Less is more: try using a smaller number of time points in your optimization.
 The default optimal control problem formulation uses the value of the inputs at each time point as a free variable and this can generate a large number of parameters quickly.
 Often you can find very good solutions with a small number of free variables (the example above